duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_0_1_configurations.md

 - `l`: includes **L**EDs, LED hat, bumpers and the necessary mechanical bits to set the bumpers in place.
 Note that the installation of the bumpers induces the _replacement_ of a few `DB17` components;

 Note: During the Fall 2017 course, three Duckietown Engineering Co. branches (Zurich, Montreal, Chicago) are using these configuration naming conventions.
 Moreover, all institutions release hardware to their Engineers in training in two phases.

+For information on acquiring the parts for these older configurations please see [`DB17-wjd`](http://docs.duckietown.org/17/opmanual_duckiebot/out/acquiring-parts-c0.html) or [`DB17-wjdlc`](http://docs.duckietown.org/17/opmanual_duckiebot/out/acquiring-parts-c1.html).